AndrewButenko/ABDialogs/README.md

 interface TabSetting {
     //Helper information that will be shown on top of fields, optional TabHeaderText?: string;
-    //Settings for all of fields available on the step, required
+    //Settings for all of the fields available on the step, required
     FieldSettings: FieldSetting[];
 }

 //This is a setting description of the particular field interface FieldSetting {
-    //Name of the particulat dialog input, should be uniqie accross the dialog
+    //Name of the particular dialog input, should be unique across the dialog
     //settings, required
     Name: string;
-    //Label that will be show nearby the field, required
+    //Label that will be shown beside the field, required
     Label: string;
     //Type of the field/input that will be rendered, any other type will be rendered
     //just as a label, required